Jiangrun71/RoadLinux/README.md

 # RoadLinux
 open the door of Linux and go into the world of Linux Native.
-Here is the road to Python
+Here is the road to Python.